Manmadedrummer/AIO-Blackjack/README.md

 ## Overview

 This project implements a custom Blackjack game for a for AzerothCore with Eluna and it uses AIO.
 The game is hosted by a NPC named Lord Foldemort, and players can interact with the NPC to play Blackjack directly in the game.
+(I also have included Patch-W, which contains the card assets.)

 In order to use these modules you will need to have:
 - AzerothCore Server with mod_eluna installed.